saikripa-2546/UI-UX-Experiment3/README.md

 2. Perform Heuristic Evaluation
 The evaluation is based on Nielsen's 10 Usability Heuristics.

-3. Analyze and Document Findings (Short & Simple)
+3. Analyze and Document Findings
-We evaluated the three apps based on common usability rules.
-Here’s a quick summary of how they compare:

-Usability Aspect	Netflix 🟢	Amazon Prime Video 🟡	Disney+ Hotstar 🔴 Ease of Use	Excellent.
-Very simple and intuitive.
-Okay.
-Can feel cluttered with ads and promotions.
-Confusing.
-Back button is inconsistent, and the menu is often laggy.
-Interface Cleanliness	Clean & Minimal.
-Focus is entirely on your shows and movies.
-Busy.
-Homepage is filled with banners and other offers.
-Cluttered.
-Packed with tiles, ads, and scores, creating visual noise.
-User Control	Great.
-Easy "Skip Intro" and exit.
-Good.
-Standard controls, but some UI is inconsistent.
-Poor.
-Easy to accidentally click ads; auto-play can be intrusive.
-Error Handling	Clear.
-Tells you what went wrong in simple language.
-Mixed.
-Sometimes shows confusing error codes.
-Unhelpful.
-Often shows a vague "Something went wrong" message.
+The analysis reveals a clear hierarchy in user experience.
+Firstly, on usability and design, Netflix sets the standard with its minimalist and intuitive interface that puts content first, while Prime Video and especially Disney+ Hotstar suffer from cluttered layouts filled with promotions, creating a distracting and visually noisy experience.
+Secondly, regarding user control and navigation, Netflix offers seamless control with features like 'Skip Intro', whereas Disney+ Hotstar is particularly weak, with an inconsistent back button and intrusive auto-play that often leads to accidental clicks.
+Finally, in error handling and feedback, Netflix provides clear, actionable messages, Prime Video is inconsistent with occasional confusing error codes, and Disney+ Hotstar often fails with vague, unhelpful prompts like "Something went wrong," leaving users frustrated.

 4. Propose and Apply Improvements
 Based on the analysis, here are targeted improvements for each app: